Creating future health scientists!

-Dr. Theoharides is the Director of Health Science Programs and Research (part-time).
+Dr. Theoharides was the Director of Health Science Programs and Research (part-time) 2018-2021.
 He is Professor of Pharmacology & Internal Medicine, and Director of Molecular Immunopharmacology and Drug Discovery, Department of Immunology, Tufts University School of Medicine (Boston), which awarded him the Excellence in Teaching ten times, the Distinguished Faculty Recognition Award twice, and the Alumni Award for Faculty Excellence.
 He received all his degrees (BA, MS, MPhil, PhD, MD) from Yale University, and was awarded the Dean’s Research Award and the Winternitz Price in Pathology.
 He trained in internal medicine at New England Medical Center, which awarded him the Oliver Smith Award “recognizing excellence, compassion and service.”
 He received a Certificate in Global Leadership from Tufts Fletcher School of Law and Diplomacy and a Fellowship at Harvard Kennedy School of Government.
 He has been studying the role of environmental and stress triggers on allergic and inflammatory processes.
 He has published 425 scientific papers (32,056 citations, h-factor 87) and 3 textbooks.
 He is a member of the Massachusetts Drug Formulary Commission, and of the International Advisory Committee, University of Cyprus School of Medicine.
 He was inducted into the Alpha Omega Alpha National Medical Honor Society and the Rare Diseases Hall of Fame.
 He was awarded Boston Mayor’s Community Award, the Dr. Papanicolau Award, an Honorary Doctor of Medicine (Athens University) and an Honorary Doctor of Sciences (Hellenic-American University), as well as the 2018 Who is Who Lifetime Achievement Award and the Distinguished Humanitarian Award.
 He is an “Archon” of the Ecumenical Patriarchate of Constantinople.

 Dr. Paraskevi Papadopoulou